Ex-Kaduna governor, Makarfi, loses father – Daily Trust

-A former Governor of Kaduna State, Senator Ahmed Mohammed Makarfi has lost his father, Malam Muhammad Makarfi.
+A former governor of Kaduna State, Senator Ahmed Mohammed Makarfi, yesterday lost his father, Alhaji Muhammad Nai’ya Makarfi.

-Alhaji Mukhtar Sirajo, Media Consultant to the former governor confirmed that the elderly Makarfi died on Tuesday.
+Alhaji Mukhtar Sirajo, the media consultant to the former governor, confirmed this in a statement.

-He said the remains of the father of the former governor will be buried in his hometown Makarfi, Makarfi Local Government of Kaduna State.
+The deceased was buried in his hometown Makarfi, Makarfi Local Government Area of the state yesterday in accordance with the Islamic rites.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY.
 CLICK HERE TO KNOW MORE